 that this is personal to you.
 I haven’t detailed the mechanism of action for each substance, just written a brief overview.
 Any further information can be researched for yourself………

-Ashwagandha….a Chinese herb (one of many) that causes GABA like activity in the brain in the same way as a benzo.
+Ashwagandha….an Indian herb (one of many) that causes GABA like activity in the brain in the same way as a benzo.
 It depresses neuron activity and inhibits nerve cells from firing.
 It may slow recovery by suppressing the up-regulating

 of damaged receptors.

 CBD oil….Cannabidiol. a naturally occurring substance which can be harvested and mixed with hemp or coconut oil.
 There’s a lot of confusion around its legality but the vast majority of